 Beyond the statutory penalties of a robbery conviction, there are a number of collateral consequences of being charged or convicted with a robbery offense, including:

-The collateral penalties of a robbery conviction can have long-lasting effects on your life that stretch far beyond your court proceedings and time in prison, so it is important to retain the counsel of a Los Angeles robbery lawyer from Spolin Law P.C. if you want to ensure you have the best criminal defense possible as you face these possibilities.
+The collateral penalties of a robbery conviction can have long-lasting effects on your life that stretch far beyond your court proceedings and time in prison, so it is important to retain the counsel of a Los Angeles robbery lawyer from a qualified criminal defense firm if you want to ensure you have the best criminal defense possible as you face these possibilities.

 A Los Angeles Robbery Attorney Can Help

 The criminal defense attorney you choose to represent you can make all the difference in whether you are imprisoned or get to keep your freedom.
-As a defendant in a criminal robbery case, you should call an attorney from Spolin Law P.C. for help in your defense.
-Our criminal defense lawyers are familiar with common prosecution tactics used in robbery cases, and we will use this knowledge to tailor a defense to your specific needs.
+As a defendant in a criminal robbery case, you should call an attorney from experienced criminal defense attorneys for help in your defense.
+Our criminal defense lawyers are familiar with common prosecution tactics used in robbery cases, and an experienced attorney will use this knowledge to tailor a defense to your specific needs.

-If you are facing a robbery charge, contact us today at (310) 424-5816 to schedule a free and confidential case consultation.
+If you are facing a robbery charge, contact SPCRC's Recommended Lawyers today to schedule a free and confidential case consultation.